 Who created the first tarot deck?
 For what purpose?
 No one really knows for sure.
 It is clear that tarot cards (il trionfos) were used for games almost from the beginning.
 Whether there was any other purpose in the mind of the artist or the person who commissioned the deck will probably never been known.
 What has emerged, though, is an image of cards as a social pasttime that may have been part of the courting rituals of the period.
 It presented an opportunity for young men and women to interact and flirt in a chaperoned environment.
-In fact, the oldest decks we have were probably commissioned as wedding presents.
+In fact, two oldest decks we have, the Visconti-Sforza and the Cary-Yale Visconti, were probably commissioned as wedding presents.
 One of the earliest of card players and the intended recipient of the Visconti-Sforza Tarot deck, was Bianca Maria Visconti (1425-1468), shown above at her wedding with Francesco Sforza (1441).
 The deck may have been a gift from her father, Filippo Maria Visconti (died 1447).
 Filippo Maria Visconti’s golden ducato is shown on the suit of Coins of the Visconti-Sforza deck (first noticed by Ross Caldwell, I believe):

 A German historian of women in the Middle Ages and Renaissance and a recognized art expert, Maike Vogt-Luerssen, has written a book about Bianca Maria (unfortunately only in German) and has collected an astonishing array of paintings of members of the Visconti and Sforza families.
 Begin here and then continue your tour through this marvelous collection.

 Was the possibly later Cary-Yale Tarot cards, a deck with six court cards per suit and additional triumps, made for the marriage of

 - Filippo Maria Visconti and Marie of Savoy in 1428 (because it contains the Savoy device of a white cross on a red field), or for